ConvertAPI/convertapi-mcp/README.md

 https://mcp.convertapi.io

-Just configure your MCP client to use the hosted endpoint and provide your ConvertAPI secret.
+Just configure your MCP client to use the hosted endpoint and provide your ConvertAPI API Token.

 ### Example (Claude Desktop)